dustinpfister/blog_posts/_posts/threejs-object3d.md

 ### Version Numbers matter with three.js big time

-As with any post on three.js the version number matters a lot, when I first started this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I updated the post I was using [r127 of threejs](https://github.com/mrdoob/three.js/tree/r127).
+As with any post on three.js the version number matters a lot, when I first started this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I updated the post I was using [r135 of threejs](https://github.com/mrdoob/three.js/tree/r135).
 Three.js is a project in motion so if any code in this post or any other threejs post breaks it might very well be because of the version number that you are using.
 At least that is the first thing that you should check.

+### Source code examples are up on Github

+The source code examples that I am writing about in this post can be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d) on Github.

 ## 1 - A Very Basic example of Object3d using the position property